kuzzleio/kuzzle/docs/plugins.md

 #### How it works

 Protocol plugins allow Kuzzle to support any existing protocol.
-These plugins ensure a two-ways communication between clients and Kuzzle.
+These plugins ensure a two-way communication between clients and Kuzzle.

 Messages emanating from Kuzzle are emitted using the following hooks.
 Protocol plugins are free to ignore some or all of these hooks: